saksham219/saksham219.github.io/_posts/2020-12-23-Visualising-a-nowhere-differentiable-everywhere-continuous-function.md

 As a final animation, I will try to point the value this function outputs at each x in the domain (R¹), to show that it actually assumes one value at each point thus showing that the function does indeed converge at every x thus also being continuous at every x.
 The moving marker in the animation below is the value the function converges to (infinity assumed to be 500) at every x.

 ![](https://cdn-images-1.medium.com/max/2000/1*C3DHdAWAEAeoy_SyyEXwsg.gif)

+* You can play around with the visualisations used in this post * (here)[https://www.desmos.com/calculator/uyds80silz]